 And with foam mattresses, the analogy I use is it’s like baking bread, you know, foam is a recipe of chemicals and depending upon what chemicals you put in determines what type of foam comes out.

 And of course we talk about memory foam for example.
-And the key to a good foam is it’s density.
-So you would measure a foam by how much a cubic metre of ways.
-And one of my, the drums that I bang on about is that I feel that all foam mattresses should have for the density declared on the mattress so that, you know, what quality of mattress you’re buying.
+And the key to a good foam is its density.
+So you would measure a foam by how much a cubic metre weigh.
+And one the drums that I bang on about is that I feel that all foam mattresses should have for the density declared on the mattress so that, you know, what quality of mattress you’re buying.

 So two distinct types of mattresses, mattresses with springs, mattresses with foam.
 And then we’ve got two types of spring, an open call in a pocket.
 And then we’ve got all of the different types of foam it.

-Jeff Mann: But the bed in the box, they’re all gonna be foam aren’t they because you can’t roll up a spring mattress can you?
+JM: But with a bed in the box, they’re all gonna be foam aren’t they because you can’t roll up a spring mattress can you?

-Jeff Mann: So springs versus foam.
-Now my, my sort of layman’s understanding is the spring is going to allow more ventilation and it’s going to be better for temperature, whereas foam is cheaper to produce?
+JM: So springs versus foam.
+Now my layman’s understanding is springs are going to allow more ventilation and it’s going to be better for temperature, whereas foam is cheaper to produce?

-[11.20] Jerry Chesire: There are two distinct parts to a mattress, the spring, which is the bit that supports you.
+[11.20] JC: There are two distinct parts to a mattress, the spring, which is the bit that supports you.
 And then the upholstery, which is everything else in it, which is the comfort.
 So you’re getting support and comfort, right?

 There is a third element which you should really look for when you’re buying a mattress and that’s durability, which is the bit that is determined by the quality of the components and the way they’re produced.